AdamWagner/stackline/README.md

 [@alin23](https://github.com/alin23), initially proposed the [concept for stackline here](https://github.com/koekeishiya/yabai/issues/203#issuecomment-652948362) and encouraged [@AdamWagner](https://github.com/AdamWagner) to share this mostly-broken POC publicly.

 - After [@alin23](https://github.com/alin23)'s https://github.com/AdamWagner/stackline/pull/13, stackline sucks a lot less.

+Thanks to [@johnallen3d](https://github.com/johnallen3d) for being one the first folks to install stackline, and for identifying several mistakes & gaps in the setup instructions.

 [@zweck](https://github.com/zweck), who, [in the same thread](https://github.com/koekeishiya/yabai/issues/203#issuecomment-656780281), got the gears turning about how [@alin23](gh-alin23)'s idea could be implemented and _also_ urged Adam to share his POC.